Your Provider

 My Broader Clinical Training

-Beyond psychiatric specialization, I'm completing Adult-Gerontology Primary Care Nurse Practitioner certification at Purdue University.
-I hold an MBA from UCLA Anderson School of Management, which informs how I think about practice systems, patient outcomes, and sustainable care models.
+Beyond psychiatric specialization, I trained in adult-gerontology primary care.
+I hold a UCLA Anderson MBA focused on healthcare operations and entrepreneurship, which informs how I think about practice systems, patient outcomes, and sustainable care models.

 Professional Memberships